Jayaprakash-008/Data-analytics-platform/README.md

 >Key words :-
 >Key words are one reserved words each keyword has special meaning
 >Don't use Keyword in variable name, function name etc...
->False, None, True, and, as, assert, async, await, break, class,
+>Eg:- False, None, True, and, as, assert, async, await, break, class,
 >continue, def, del, elif, else, except, finally, for, from, global,
 >if, import, in, is, lambda, nonlocal, not, or,
 >pass, raise, return, try, white, with, yield